amilner42/interview-practice/README.md

 	 - public void deleteHead()
 	 - public String toString()

-	The Node must have the following methods:
-	 - public void setData(Type data)
-	 - public void getData()
-	 - public void setNextNode(Node<Type> nextNode)
-	 - public void getNextNode()
-	 - public String toString()

 2. Do the exact same as question 2, but use a DoubleLinkedList.
-You will also need a new node Class
+You will need a new Node class

 3. Reverse a SinglyLinkedList, the method header should look like:
 	- public void reverse() [Put this method inside your LinkedList class]